 Natasha has enjoyed working at Courtwood Primary School for 19 years.
 During this time she has worked across all 3 key stages and has held a variety of leadership roles, taking on the role of Principal in September 2018.
 Natasha is passionate about inclusion and the development of the whole child and strives to enable every child to reach their full potential.

-Vice Chair / Parent Governor
+Chair of Governors / Trust Governor

 Anita is an award-winning project manager and a civil servant working for the Department for Education, in the Education and Skills Funding Agency.
 She has worked with numerous academy trusts to become a reliable partner who has helped schools develop strong financial health and governance management, supporting the provision of excellent education.
 She is excited by inclusion and diversity, and particularly in improving social mobility through education.